VariantXYZ/sakura-wars-gb2/game/text/README.md

 Due to the nature of XLSX files updating internal timestamps and being zipped archives, it isn't trivial for Git to handle them.
 As such, there's a bit of a workflow with these spreadsheets.

 Specifically, the intended workflow constraints are:
-* After the initial creation of an xlsx file, the 'master' branch will only update the XlSX file if there was missed text (which has a specific workflow below)
+* After the initial creation of an xlsx file, the 'master' branch will only update the XLSX file if there was missed text (which has a specific workflow below)
   * Text is maintained as an ID to Text mapping corresponding with symbols in the disassembly
   * If an ID exists, the text will be updated
   * If an ID does not exist, a new ID and text will be added at the bottom of the sheet